• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-We've been told over and over again that this is the BEST chicken tortilla soup ever.
-With a couple of easy tricks, you can maximize the flavor while keeping the prep time low.
-Make it in your crockpot or on your stovetop, either way it's a healthy and delicious Mexican recipe that's a true crowd pleaser.
+We’ve been told repeatedly that this is the best chicken tortilla soup ever.
+With a couple of simple tricks, you can maximize flavor while keeping prep time low.
+Make it in your crockpot or on your stovetop, either way it’s a delicious Mexican recipe that’s a true crowd pleaser.

 Chicken tortilla soup stirred up with some sour cream in a bowl with the recipe title on top of the picture.